 Large companies can also claim HMRC R&D tax credits, but they can only claim up to 10% of all R&D costs.

 Qualifying companies get paid the research and development tax credits in the form of a corporation tax refund after the end of the financial year.
 Those companies can use that money for anything from further research and development work through to paying shareholder dividends.

 Can my business qualify for R&D tax credits?

-As you can imagine, HMRC has detailed criteria for companies that wish to claim R&D tax credits.
+As you can imagine, HMRC has detailed criteria for companies that wish to make an R&D tax credit claim.
 Here are a few examples of how companies could qualify under HMRC’s criteria:

 - You are operating a UK limited company;

 - Your product or service achieves something that no other business (or perhaps few others) have accomplished;

 - Your company has spent at least £100k on qualified research activities, including hiring qualified experts, paying for materials, technology, and so on;

 - Your company paid for its R&D expenditure within the past two to three financial years.

 If you’re unsure whether your business meets all of the criteria set out above, it’s worth contacting Veritas Noble on 01327 317561 to discuss this in more detail.